wengandrew/battery-talent-census/README.md

 5. In the question "If you were offered a similar role with a different company, what factors would influence your decision to accept the offer", we missed the option "Location", which is different from "Work location flexibility."

+6. "To what extent does your company prioritize the following employee well-being solutions?" -> "To what extent do YOU prioritize...?"